Thursday, November 21, 2024

 The majority agreed the JCC failed to meet its burden of proof on Counts IV, V and VI and dismissed those counts, but VanMeter, joined by Bisig, dissented regarding Counts IV and V, arguing that the commission did offer the clear and convincing evidence necessary to support its findings.
 (Click here to read a count-by-count breakdown.)

-Although Thompson wholly concurred with the majority, he penned a separate, 11-page opinion to articulate his support for Jameson’s efforts to address SUD in his jurisdiction and voice issues he had with how the JCC handled his case.
+Although Thompson wholly concurred with the majority, he penned a separate, 11-page opinion to articulate his support for Jameson’s efforts to address substance use disorder (SUD) in his jurisdiction and voice issues he had with how the JCC handled his case.

 Among his chief concerns, the JCC did not address Jameson’s accusation that the flurry of complaints filed against him were part of a political conspiracy to benefit his opponent in the 2022 general election, despite evidence on the record, including testimony from attorney Lisa DeRenard and retired Calloway Circuit Clerk Linda Avery, that supported his claims.